 Dharmeshwar Temple is located at D-2/21, Mir Ghat.
 The temple is approachable from a famous locality called Dashashwamedh.
-People can travel upto Dashashwamedh Vishwanath Gulli by Rickshaw and then to the temple via famous Vishalakshi Gauri temple by foot.
+People can travel up to Dashashwamedh Vishwanath Gulli by Rickshaw and then to the temple via the famous Vishalakshi Gauri temple by foot.
 A devotee who has finished darshan of Visweshwar Temple, can proceed towards the Saraswati Phatak gate and walk towards Vishalakshi Gauri temple, to reach Dharmeshwar.
 Alternatively, they can travel to Mirghat by boat and climb the steps.
-The entire area covering Dharmeshwar, Dharma Koop, Vishalakshi Devi etc. is a powerful Shakti Peeth (seat of vital energy) and any prayer offered at this place begets maximum benefits to the devotees.
+The entire area covering Dharmeshwar, Dharma Koop, Vishalakshi Devi, etc. is a powerful Shakti Peeth (seat of vital energy) and any prayer offered at this place begets maximum benefits to the devotees.

 TIMING OF PUJA AT DHARMESHWAR TEMPLE

 The temple is open for worship from 05.00 a.m. to 12.30 p.m. and from 05.00 p.m. to 07.30 p.m.
 Aarties are performed at 05.00 a.m. and 07.00 p.m.
 Performing pooja in Dharmeshwar temple in the month of Kartik (October 20-November-20), Shukla Paksha Ashtami, 8th day after Amavasya, is considered very auspicious.
 There is a well nearby known as Dharma Koop.
-Shraaddh Karma performed here after taking bath in Dharma Koop is equivalent to performing Shraaddh in Gaya.
-For doing special pooja etc., it is advisable to consult the Poojari before hand.
+Shraddha Karma performed here after taking bath in Dharma Koop is equivalent to performing Shraaddh in Gaya.
+For doing special pooja etc., it is advisable to consult the Poojari beforehand.